Shinmera/documentation-utils/README.md

       (defvar *my-variable*
         "Something else"))

-Aliases exist for most of the `def*` forms.
-Some forms can take multiple arguments for the specifier, but the last in the form is always the docstring:
+Aliases exist for most of the `def*` expressions.
+Some expressions can take multiple arguments for the specifier, but the last in the expression is always the docstring:

     (docs:define-docs
       (defmethod foo :append ((num integer) other)